huangnaomi/HCDE-310-Autumn-2025-hcde-310-autumn-2025-final-project/README.md

 - Frontend: HTML/CSS templates for display and user input
 - Logic: Shuffle business data to add variety and avoid duplicates, provide alternate suggestions for more choice, and generate itinerary based on user-inputted location and trip length.

+Reflection:
+I learned a lot from this project, especially since it is my first time working with an API.
+It was challenging to learn how to process such large portions of data, and to determine how it would be best applied to my project.
+With such an in-depth API as Yelp Places API, finding the initial direction of the project was a challenge.
+I also learned a lot of organizational skills (such as using Jinja2 templates) to better organize my project.